beam-community/elixir-companies/README.md

 #### Traveling

+* [Aviasales](http://aviasales.ru) ([Github](https://github.com/KosyanMedia)) – Flights Meta Search Engine for Russian market with the main office on Phuket, Thailand.
+We use Elixir for our static content generator, messengers bots and couple of microservices.
 * [Lonely Planet](http://www.lonelyplanet.com) ([Github](https://github.com/lonelyplanet)) - Lonely Planet is renowned for its first-hand approach, up-to-date maps and commitment to providing the best information for travellers in the United States.
 Elixir currently being used for couple of very important microservices.
 [Find out more](https://medium.com/@derrickburns/building-a-modern-scalable-backend-modernizing-monolithic-applications-15fc3b8101fa#.ki1sfqqyg)

 #### Video